themikejr/technews.bible/content/posts/managing-your-knowledge-portfolio-in-2024.md

 ---
 # Managing Your Knowledge Portfolio in 2024 (and Beyond!)

+*Treat your knowledge as a portfolio.
+Invest wisely.*

 With TechNews.Bible, I wanted to create a new conduit for knowledge sharing that would stoke the fires of innovation and creativity for Bible Translation technologists.
 As I reflect on this project's first year, I'm thankful for the interest shown by the community.
 In 2024, I am more convinced than ever of the importance of this mission.

 In the technology industry, 2023 was a year of wonder.
 Technologies that surpass our expectations and spark our imaginations made their way into the marketplace at a blistering pace.
 The Bible Translation domain is seeing real applications of these technologies.
 We have also been collaborating in new, innovative ways.